opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/vpc_v1.html.markdown

 * `cidr` - See Argument Reference above.

 * `status` - The current status of the desired VPC.
 Can be either CREATING, OK, DOWN, PENDING_UPDATE, PENDING_DELETE, or ERROR.

-* `shared` - Specifies whether the cross-tenant sharing is supported.

 ## Import